alibaba/bifrostui/packages/bui-core/src/Slider/index.en-US.md

 ---
 group: Basic Input
-name: Slider Slider Input Bar
+name: Slider
 ---

-# Slider Slider Input Bar
+# Slider

-The slider input bar is used for selecting a value within a given range.
+A slider for selecting a value within a given range.

-## Code Examples

-### Basic Usage
+## Basic Usage

-Control the slider using `value` and `onChange`.
+Use `value` and `onChange` to control the slider.

 ```tsx
 import { Slider, Stack } from '@bifrostui/react';